mialang/mia/README.md

 //----- using variables
-hw = "Hello, World!"  // here, this creates the variable hw print(hw)             // call with parentheses is ok!
+hw = "Hello, World!"  // here, this creates the variable hw print(hw)             // call with parentheses is ok too

 //----- expression function example def echo(s) = s        // returns the expression